EdgeGallery/community/Security WG/Security Testing/Security Testing Guide.md

 **Notice**: Invalidate any existing session identifiers prior to authorizing a new user session.

 Test steps:
+1. (User A) Log in the system, record the session identifier.
+2. (User A) Log in the system using another client.
+3. Confirm the seesion identifier generated in step 1 has been invalidated.

 6.2 Set sessions/credentials a valid expiration date.

 Test steps:
+1. Log in the system and confirm the session and credential have a valid expiration date.

 6.3 Protect the application's sessions from information leakage.
 Make sure that a session's data is not used or visible by other sessions.